-The lower courts have refused to subject exclusive representation schemes to heightened scrutiny, primarily because of this Court's holding in Minn.
-State Bd. for Cmty Colleges v.
+Lower courts have refused to subject exclusive-representation schemes to heightened scrutiny, primarily because of this Court's holding in Minn.
+State Bd. for Cmty.
+Colleges v.
 Knight, 465 U.S. 271 (1984); see also Pet.
-App.
-6-7.
-Amici agree with Petitioner, Pet. at 10-13, that Knight's holding does not support the conclusion that exclusive representation is subject only to rational basis review.
-Such a conclusion cannot reasonably be squared with Janus, nor is it in line with established First Amendment precedents.
-Either way, the issue remains that the Court has not clarified whether the burdens imposed by exclusive representation must satisfy heightened judicial scrutiny.
+App. at 52.
+Amicus agrees with petitioner, Pet.
+App. at 19-22, that Knight's holding does not support the conclusion that exclusive representation is subject only to rational basis review.
+Such a conclusion cannot reasonably be squared with Janus, nor is it in line with First Amendment doctrine.
+Either way, the Court has not clarified whether the burdens imposed by exclusive representation must satisfy heightened judicial scrutiny.
 This case is the right vehicle to resolve that question.

 This Court has already recognized that exclusive representation inflicts a "significant impingement on associational freedoms."
 Janus, 138 S. Ct. at 2478.
 In Janus, the Court averred that "exacting scrutiny" has typically been applied in other cases involving significant impingements on First Amendment rights.
 Id. at 2483.
 It went on to note that cases involving compelled speech and association have also employed exacting scrutiny, if not a more demanding standard.
 Id.; see, e.g., Roberts, 468 U. S. at 623; United States v.
-United Foods, 533 U. S. 405, 414 (2001).
-Exclusive representation regimes like Minnesota's implicate fundamental associational and speech rights protected by the First Amendment.
-They must therefore be subject to-at a minimum-exacting scrutiny.
+United Foods, 533 U.S. 405, 414 (2001).
+Exclusive representation regimes like Ohio's implicate fundamental associational and speech rights protected by the First Amendment.
+They must thus be subject to-at a minimum-exacting scrutiny.

 Under exacting scrutiny, laws that force individuals to join expressive associations are permissible only when they "serve a compelling state interest that cannot be achieved through means significantly less restrictive of associational freedoms."
 Knox, 567 U.S. at 310; see also Roberts, 468 U.S. at 623 (citing earlier cases).
 The state must "emplo[y] means closely drawn to avoid unnecessary abridgment."
 Buckley v.
-Valeo, 424 U.S. 1 at 25 (1976).
+Valeo, 424 U.S. 1, 25 (1976).
 Even when pursuing a legitimate interest, "a State may not choose means that unnecessarily restrict constitutionally protected liberty."
 "Precision of regulation must be the touchstone in an area so closely touching our most precious freedoms."
 NAACP v.
 Button, 371 U.S. 415, 438 (1963).

 Forcing public workers to associate with and speak through an exclusive representative fails exacting scrutiny because it is unsupported by any compelling state interest.
 The First Amendment simply does not permit government to "substitute its judgment as to how best to speak for that of speakers and listeners."
 Riley v.
 Nat'l Fed'n of Blind, 487 U.S. 781, 791 (1988).
 It also does not allow the government to "sacrifice speech for efficiency."
 Id. at 795.
-As the Court recently held in Janus, public employees may not, consistent with the First Amendment, be compelled to subsidize union advocacy.
+As the Court held in Janus, public employees may not, consistent with the First Amendment, be compelled to subsidize union advocacy.
 138 S. Ct. at 2460.
-Like the public-sector agency fees at issue in Janus, state-compelled exclusive representation imposes a similar impingement on First Amendment rights.
-The rationales that have historically been offered to justify the impingement on individuals' associational freedoms-namely labor peace and free rider problemsare insufficient to justify exclusive representation.
-As this Court rightly pointed out in Janus, avoiding the risk of free riders is not a compelling state interest and neither is "labor peace."
+Like the publicsector agency fees at issue in Janus, state-compelled exclusive representation imposes a similar impingement on First Amendment rights.
+The rationales that have historically been offered to justify the impingement on individuals' associational freedoms-namely labor peace and free rider problems-are insufficient to justify exclusive representation.
+As this Court rightly pointed out in Janus, avoiding the risk of free riders is not a compelling state interest-and neither is "labor peace."
+See Part II.C infra.
 Any state interest in "labor peace" can be achieved through means significantly less burdensome on associational freedoms than exclusive representation.